denten-books/plain-text/0-intro.md

 ## 0.3 Computational hermeneutics

-The illusion of ephemerality that follows simulation comes at a price of legibility.
-"Software's ghostly presence produces and defies apprehension," Wendy Chun writes in her *Programmed Visions* [@chun_programmed_2011, 3].
-But what happens when all text is a type of software?
-Friedrich Kittler ends his book on a similar note.
-In his vision, literature has finally been defeated by military-grade encryption, secrecy, and obfuscation [@kittler_gramophone_1999, 263].
-Unlike censorship or the burning of books, such modes of governance *over* the sign are less obvious and more pervasive.
-The simulation-producing nature of computed text helps preserve the outward appearance of printed text, while concealing the specifics of control.
-I mean control in the most direct way possible, as a mode of physical regulation and barrier to access.
-The difficulty of *Plain Text* will be in the description of such emerging but often occluded technological contingencies.

 A concern with the contemporary conditions of simulated textuality leads us to a rich archive from the history of literary theory, semiotics, telegraphy, and electrical engineering from the middle of the nineteenth to the middle of the